 It is important that an organisation does not lose access to their systems.
 As such, an organisation should always have a method for gaining access during emergencies.
 Typically, emergencies would occur when access to systems cannot be gained via normal authentication processes, such as due to misconfigurations of authentication services, misconfigurations of security settings or due to a cyber security incident.
 In these situations, a break glass account (also known as an emergency access account) can be used to gain access.
-As break glass accounts generally have the highest level of privileges available for systems, extreme care should be taken to both protect them and to monitor for any signs of compromise or abuse.
+As break glass accounts have the highest level of privileges available for systems, extreme care should be taken to protect them, as well as monitor them for any signs of compromise or abuse.